viihna-lehraine/Shadex/README.md

 # ColorGen
-## version 0.5 (pre-release)
+## version 0.5.1 (pre-release / unstable)

+***
 ColorGen is a web-based color palette generator.
 It produces 8 varieties of color scheme and can convert between 6 color formats.

 ### NOTE
 For regular use, please select the main branch.
-Branch v0.5-dev is not stable.
+As stated above, this version as it currently exists is not intended for normal use.

 ***